-10.4 Initial Operational Capability (IOC)
+10.5 Initial Operational Capability (IOC)

-Initial operational capability is a declaration by MEOSAR satellite providers and Cospas-Sarsat that, prior to full deployment, alert data from the MEOSAR system can be used operationally.
+Initial operational capability is a declaration by MEOSAR satellite providers and Cospas-Sarsat that the MEOSAR system components have fully met the stated performance requirements and distribution of MEOSAR data is performed operationally between all data distribution regions.
+Compared to EOC, IOC is based on an extended L-band space segment, an extended ground segment operating at full specifications, and a completed D&E Phase.
 The MEOSAR system need not necessarily provide global coverage during the IOC phase.
 This could be due to an incomplete satellite constellation or an incomplete ground segment.

-However, MEOSAR distress alert data will have already been proven to be reliable, and, therefore, should be provided to SAR services for their use.
+Most of the activities needed for MEOSAR alert data distribution should have been carried out as part of the preparation to enter the EOC period, and therefore the remaining criteria to be met to allow for the declaration of IOC include: